cPanel & WHM Glossary

 are visible over the Internet, unless the website owner specifically protects them with password protection or using the

-To send users who access a domain to another domain.
+A feature that sends users to a different domain than the one they were trying to access.
 For example, a user may reach

 . cPanel allows website owners to set up either temporary or permanent redirects.
 See also domain forwarding